 #7.
 Say no to stuck zips

-At World of Worn we love vintage clothes just as much as you do and we are constantly looking for the very best that retro items have to offer.
+At World of Worn, we love vintage clothes just as much as you do and we are constantly looking for the latest vintage fashion trends on offer.
 Not only do we want to supply you with the top stuff, we also want to help you look after it.
-You can view our full range here or contact our team today to learn more!
+You can view our full range here or contact our team today to learn more.